Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-What if every medical care provider can readily have access to most of the things they need to provide quality medical care?
+What if most medical care providers can readily have access to most of the things they need to provide quality medical care?
 ![Support patient](/images/illustrations/doc-pharm.png)

 Since December 2019, we have been actively testing and trying various models to figure out how to sustainably work towards this goal.